SEO seems to be a hot topic with bloggers lately.

 - Site-level factors – site architecture with good navigation, sitemap, terms of service and privacy pages, mobile optimization, etc.

-- Backlink factors – number of linking domains, the authority of linking page, links from competitors, social shares, quality of linking content, etc.
+- Backlink factors – the number of linking domains, the authority of linking page, links from competitors, social shares, quality of linking content, etc.

-- User interaction factors – organic click through rate for a keyword, bounce rate, number of comments, how much time a user spends on the page, etc.
+- User interaction factors – organic click-through rate for a keyword, bounce rate, number of comments, how much time a user spends on the page, etc.

 - On-site spam factors – sneaky redirects, over optimization, ads above the fold, hiding affiliate links, auto-generated content, etc.

-- Off-site spam factors – lots of low quality links back to your site, unnatural links warning, selling links, etc.
+- Off-site spam factors – lots of low-quality links back to your site, unnatural links warning, selling links, etc.

 What is the most important ranking factor?

-Currently the most important ranking factor is backlinks, not keywords!
+Currently, the most important ranking factor is backlinks, not keywords!
 Are you surprised?